 The long-term outlook is still uncertain.
 For Adam Posen, president of the Peterson Institute for International Economics and former voting member of the Bank of England, the pro-Brexit camp’s economic arguments were a “fantasy.”
 He argues that immigration from the EU has driven growth and that belonging to the EU has allowed the UK to “punch above its weight” in trade, since the larger bloc can negotiate more favorable market-access deals with outside countries.

 Other U.S. observers have warned that a Brexit would damage the UK’s special relationship with the United States.
 On an April 2016 state visit, President Barack Obama argued that membership in the EU enhances the UK’s global influence and aids U.S. interests.
-But the administration of President Donald J. Trump is likely to take a different tack.
-Trump has praised the Brexit vote and promised a rapid start to new trade talks between the UK and the United States.
+But President Donald J. Trump has praised the Brexit vote and promised a rapid start to new trade talks between the UK and the United States.

 Much will depend on the UK’s post-Brexit relationship with the EU.
 Losing barrier-free access to the Single Market, with its more than five hundred million consumers and over $18 trillion worth of GDP, places more pressure on UK policymakers to strike a trade deal with the EU.
 Without it, UK exports would be subject to the union’s external tariff starting in 2019.
 Trade would suffer and some foreign investors would likely pull out of major industries, such as the thriving automotive sector.
 The UK would also be shut out of any EU-U.S. free-trade deal (known as TTIP) and would need to renegotiate trade access with the fifty-three countries with which the EU currently has trade agreements.